Best Online Therapy Platforms: Which Route Should You Try First?

 Online-Therapy.com

 Online-Therapy.com specializes in Cognitive Behavioral Therapy (CBT) with a structured approach to treatment.
+The CBT workbook material is genuinely structured and useful for users who want a self-directed framework to follow alongside therapist sessions.

 - Therapeutic approach: CBT-focused with structured program